azurecz/azuretechacademy-hybridit-labs-day2/README.md

     --template-file networkingHub.json
 ```

 For spoke networks we will create universal template that we can reuse whenever we need the same spoke environment with web subnet.
+Also note that we enable Microsoft.Sql Service Endpoint capability on web subnet, so we can later on allow access from this subnet to Azure SQL without exposing it to Internet.

 ```powershell
 az group create -n arm-spoke1-networking -l westeurope